maxrothman/config/README.md

 * bash config

 ##Todo
+* Make all bash use strict mode and all function variables local
 * Remove virtualenvwrapperrc since the newest release has a lazy script
 * Distribute modified Ansible package
 * Sublime plugin to split selection on words (rather than lines)